AMS-MRC-tanglegrams/tanglegrams/README.md

-# Codes for generating random tanglegrams
+# Codes for generating tanglegrams of size n uniformly

 This resipository stores the codes for generating random tanglegrams uniformly (up to isomorphism).
 The algotirhm is based on [1].